thearyanahmed/rusttp/README.md

-# RustTP
+# rusttp

-RustTP is a simple, lightweight HTTP router built in Rust.
+rusttp is a simple, lightweight HTTP router built in Rust.
 It uses the Tokio library for asynchronous I/O and can handle multiple concurrent connections.
 This is a learning project to understand how HTTP servers work and how to build one from scratch.
 It is not intended for production use.

-It is

 ## Features